Barry Town United fell victim to a Welsh Cup giantkilling after a 2-1 defeat to CPD Y Rhyl in the quarter finals.

 Caerau Ely's hopes of a first semi-final appearance were dashed after losing 3-1 to third-tier Bangor City 1876.

-The semi-final line-up is completed by two more teams from the North Wales Coast - Flint Town United of the Cymru Premier beat Anglesey club Trearddur Bay 3-0 while Caernarfon Town cruised through with a 4-1 win over Colwyn Bay in front of over 1200 fans.
+The line-up for the last four is completed by two more teams from the North Wales Coast - Flint Town United of the Cymru Premier beat Anglesey club Trearddur Bay 3-0 while Caernarfon Town cruised through with a 4-1 win over Colwyn Bay in front of over 1200 fans.